fuhsjr00/bug.n/doc/Default_configuration.md

-The configuration variables, as you can set them in `Config.ini`, are noted in the format `Conifg_<identifier>=<value>`; you may copy the string from ` ` and use it as a templete for a new line in `Config.ini`.
+The configuration variables, as you can set them in `Config.ini`, are noted in the format `Conifg_<identifier>=<value>`; you may copy the string from ` ` and use it as a template for a new line in `Config.ini`.

 ### Status bar